-At the end of the Company's most recently completed financial year, the Company had two Named Executive Officers: Robert F. Brown, the Company's CEO, and Richard Dauphinee, the Company's CFO.
+At the end of the Company's most recently completed financial year, the Company had two Named Executive Officers: Robert F. Brown, Executive Chairman, former President and former CEO and Gord Steblin, CFO.
 The following table sets forth all compensation for services to the Company for the two most recently completed financial years in respect of the Named Executive Officers and directors of the Company.